pavelkryukov/putty-aes-ni/README.md

 Performance data is stored to `perf-original.txt` and `perf-output.txt`, the first one is for standard version, second is for AES-NI version.
 Format of output files is following: `code keylen blocklen time`, where code 0 is encryption, code 1 is decryption, and code 2 is sdctr

 ---
+### Next steps

+The following ideas may be used by Information Security course students for their project
+* Support SHA-NI for x86 for PuTTY
+* Support AES-NI for ARM8 for PuTTY
+* Support SHA-NI for ARM8 for PuTTY

+---
 ### Further Reading

 1. [Article with some additional info and links on AES-NI](http://software.intel.com/en-us/articles/intel-advanced-encryption-standard-instructions-aes-ni)